 Ola is one of India’s largest transportation network company that has recently reached the milestone of having over 200 million riders on its platform across India, the UK, Australia, and New Zealand.
-It had previously extended its market in Australia and New Zealand in September 2018 while it entered the European market with the UK in March 2019.
-The company is recently in talks to bag a $200 million funding from the tech- giant Microsoft.
+It had previously extended its market in Australia and New Zealand in September 2018, while it entered the European market with the UK in March 2019.
+The company is recently in talks to bag $200 million in funding from the tech- giant Microsoft.

-According to the sources, the talk between the two companies is still advancing smoothly and most likely to be closed in the next 10-15 days.
+According to the sources, the talk between the two companies is still advancing smoothly and is most likely to be closed in the next 10-15 days.
 However, none of them made any official announcement regarding the funding.
 We still have to wait for any confirmation from the parties and need to watch out for any future activities that Ola is going to commence.

 Previously, Ola had collaborated with Microsoft for a couple of times.
 Together with Microsoft, Ola built a new connected vehicle platform for car manufacturers worldwide in the year 2017.
 As it was reported by the sources, both companies will continue to deepen their partnership in the future too while collaborating in areas like cloud, emerging mobility technology, especially connected vehicles.

 Ola is spreading its wings internationally and also has plans of setting up a research unit in the Bay Area of the US to focus on new areas like e-vehicles and connected cars.